danmaclean/intro-to-r/02-data-manipulation/00-messy_data.md

 ## More messy: non-standard input formats

-In the example below, we use a data file obtained as plain text and clean up incorrect spacing, separators.
-Then we look up the appropriate metadata
+Sometimes we have really messy input data.
+In the example below, we use a data file obtained as plain text and clean up incorrect spacing, separators using code.
+The process is quite involved but is worth looking through.
+No computer program can handle every arbitrary text file you might get handed, so its often needed to clean things up on a by case basis.
+Lets step through a process...

 ```coffee